vmware-tanzu-experiments/vsphere-with-tanzu-proof-of-concept-samples/VCF/test_vms/README.md

 ./run_all.sh 'sudo apt install -y nfs-common python-3 libaio-dev fio'
 ```

+N.B.: Ensure the same version of FIO is installed locally

 Export the IP addresses of the VMs to a file:

 ```bash